-Obsession, whatever the issue or degree, occurs when thinking goes to extremes, pushed there by emotion… and even deeper, by fear.
-Pulling thought back toward the middle is difficult, especially when in the throws of emotion.
+Obsession, whatever the issue or degree, occurs when thinking goes to extremes, pushed there by emotion, or to be more precise, by fear.
+Nudging thought back toward the golden mean is difficult, especially when in the throws of emotion.
 The mind needs a model of moderation to refer to.

 Those who judge other people’s immoderation often use the word moderation itself as a model.
 People also use various religious models of moderation for personal guidance.
 Alas, moderation as a universal law is utterly relative, i.e., moderation for one person is often immoderate for another, and vice versa.
 Moderation is relative to one’s individual nature, and so it isn’t the clear-cut cure-all we try to make it.

 Seeing the mysterious sameness inherent in Schrödinger’s cat, and other paradoxes, allows me to peek through and see reality as a whole.
 The more I get my head around the view that both sides share the same coin, the less any obsession can get a toehold in my mind.
-The difficulty lies in seeing that paradoxical isn’t what it seems.
-As chapter 78 puts it, Straightforward words
+The paradox we think we see is an artifact of our linear dipolar thinking.
+As chapter 78 advises, Straightforward words seem paradoxical.

 Anything that challenges our trust in word meaning helps.
-Indeed, that feels like a primary purpose of the Tao Te Ching… and correlations, of course
+Indeed, that feels like a primary purpose of the Tao Te Ching and of the correlations process, naturally.